- Other Apps

 What do you advocate for?
-What issues or problems you want to help solved?
+What issues or problems you want to help solve?
 This is important in the sense that it would become your guiding point in sharing relevant posts in your social networking accounts like Facebook.
 It is good if you are aware of it.
-If you do not know yet your advocacy, do not get alarmed.
+If you do not know your advocacy, do not get alarmed.
 It is normal especially if you are still in the process of discovering it.
 If you already know your advocacy, there are lots of reading materials that you can find on the internet.
 Furthermore, you can engage with NGOs that are related to your cause.
 In short, be active in offline activities.

 -> What are the advantages and disadvantages of Social Media?

 It is important to know it in the sense that you would know your limitations and responsibilities as Social Media user.
-Research well, monitor your Social Media activity and be responsible user.
+Research well, monitor your Social Media activity and be a responsible user.